cds-snc/gcds-docs/README.md

 - Clone the repo `git clone https://github.com/cds-snc/gcds-docs`.
 - Run `npm install` to install all Node.js dependencies.
 - Run `npm start` to start a hot-reloading local web server.
-- The site will be accesible on http://localhost:8080/en or http://localhost:8080/fr.
+- The site will be accessible on http://localhost:8080/en or http://localhost:8080/fr.
 You have to append the `/en` and `/fr` as there is no page available at the base url
   <br/>

 ## Formatting